Efficient Graph Knowledge Distillation from GNNs to Kolmogorov--Arnold Networks via Self-Attention Dynamic Sampling: RELATED WORK

 where $B_k(\cdot)$ represents the B-spline basis functions, ${c_{q,p,k}}$ are the learnable spline coefficients, and $\omega_{q,p}$ controls the linear activation component.
 This approach supports gradient-based optimization and retains its general approximation capabilities during training.
 The deep KAN architecture extracts features through hierarchical composition, as expressed by the following formula \cite{liu2024kan}:

 where $L$ is network depth, and each layer $\varPsi_l$ learns linear and nonlinear transformations adaptively through parameterized univariate functions.

-The Fig.\ref{fig:MLPs_vs_KANs} provides a visual representation of the structural differences between KAN and MLP when both the number of layers and the grid size are set to 3 \cite{liu2024kan}, along with a comparison of their time complexities under a multi-layer network with \( L \) layers.
+Fig.\ref{fig:MLPs_vs_KANs} provides a visual representation of the structural differences between KAN and MLP when both the number of layers and the grid size are set to 3 \cite{liu2024kan}, along with a comparison of their time complexities under a multilayer network with \( L \) layers.
 Since KAN utilizes edge activation, it can effectively reduce redundant calculations and enhance the model's ability to capture complex patterns when compared to the traditional MLP structure.
 This design not only improves computational efficiency but also boosts the model's performance in handling high-dimensional data.
+From a distillation perspective, KANs differ from MLPs in that their learnable basis functions enable function level adaptation during knowledge transfer, rather than relying solely on fixed point wise activations.